zackees/fastled-wasm/README.md

 # Revisions

+  * 1.1.42 - Second test for web publishing from github.
   * 1.1.41 - Platform executable (through pyinstaller) now enabled.
   * 1.1.40 - Remove `sketch_directory` from Api object.
 This was only needed before we had a client/server architecture.
   * 1.1.39 - Added `LiveClient`, `fastled.Api.live_server()` will spawn it.
 Allows user to have a live compiling client that re-triggers a compile on file changes.